 Making an Ancient Forest - Kalkalpen National Park

 What if we could turn back the clock and restore Nature to her virgin state? ».
 In the Kalkalpen National Park - these steep limestone mountains in the heart of Austria - precisely this decision has been taken.
 However, the intention is not to destroy, but to recreate.
 The forest managers stepped down and let nature's own management take over.
-This opens the door for new life, the variety of trees and herbs grows, the forests again attract wild animals which had left the commercial woods: lynx, pygmy owls, woodpeckers, so many different caterpillars - and the fascinating ichneumon wasp.
-And in the process wonderful networks are revealed that exist between the plants, the fungi and the trees, networks of communication that are only now being discovered.
+This opens the door for new life, allowing the variety of trees and herbs to grow, the forests to once again attract wild animals which had deserted the commercial woods: lynx, pygmy owls, woodpeckers, so many different caterpillars - and the fascinating ichneumon wasp.
+And in the process, wonderful networks that exist between the plants, the fungi and the trees are revealed.
+These networks of communication are only now being discovered.

 The Baltic States - Russians in the EU

 At the turn of the year, Latvia took over the EU Council Presidency for the first half of 2015.
-A delicate task because, just like the Latvians, the Russian minority in the country is worried about current events.
-Many Russians in the Baltic states today feel connected to Europe, but in secret others still orient themselves to Moscow.
+A delicate task because, just like the Latvians, the Russian minority in the country is worried about current affairs.
+Many Russians in the Baltic states today feel connected to Europe, but others still secretly lean towards Moscow.
 After the independence of Estonia, Latvia and Lithuania 25 years ago, the former Soviet citizens had to find a new identity.
 This process, far from over, is not made easier by the Russian annexation of Crimea.
 Discontented Russians in particular might be susceptible to Putin's propaganda and his attempts to destabilize neighboring countries.
 At least that's what the non-Russian Balts fear.

 Pilgrimage Between Faith and Money